meshcloud/angular-bundle-analysis-demo/README.md

 - how JS modules affects ng-cli's/webpack's ability to tree-shake the application

 ### build/bootstrap-coarse-import
-This branch impors the popular [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) library using an import on `NgbModule.forRoot()`.
+This branch imports the popular [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) library using an import on `NgbModule.forRoot()`.

 Things to explore:
 - grown bundle size even though no ng-bootsrap component is actually used
 - how angular module imports affect ng-cli's/webpack's ability to tree-shake the application

 ### build/fine-grained-ngb
-This branch impors the popular [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) library using its individual feature modules.
+This branch imports ng-bootstrap using its individual feature modules.
 As a result, only used features of ng-bootstrap end up in the application.
 However, this approach requires more manual work to select the right imports.

 Things to explore:
 - reduced bundle size compared to branch `build/bootstrap-coarse-import`

+### build/fine-grained-ngb-unused-directive
+This branch shows what happens when we remove the usage of the `ngbTooltip` directive from our lazy feature module.

+Things to explore:
+- reduced bundle size compared to branch `build/fine-grained-ngb`
+- the different tree-shakeable and non-shakeable parts of a NgModule (For example, services are not tree-shaken, directives can be and components can be tree-shaken)